towolf/towolf.github.com/docs/PsychDemos/OpenGL4MatlabDemos/MinimalisticOpenGLDemo.markdown

 # Notable implementation details regarding use of OpenGL:

-The call InitializeMatlabOpenGL at the top of the script initializes the Matlab\-OpenGL toolbox and enables the 3D gfx support in Psychtoolbox to allow proper interfacing between the OpenGL toolbox and Psychtoolbox.
+The call InitializeMatlabOpenGL at the top of the script initializes the Matlab-OpenGL toolbox and enables the 3D gfx support in Psychtoolbox to allow proper interfacing between the OpenGL toolbox and Psychtoolbox.

-After this call, all OpenGL functions are made available to Matlab with the same \- or a very similar \- calling syntax as in the C programming language.
-OpenGL constants are made available in a format that is optimized for Matlab, where the first underscore is replaced by a dot, e.g., GL.DEPTH\_TEST, instead of the C\-style GL\_DEPTH\_TEST.
+After this call, all OpenGL functions are made available to Matlab with the same - or a very similar - calling syntax as in the C programming language.
+OpenGL constants are made available in a format that is optimized for Matlab, where the first underscore is replaced by a dot, e.g., GL.DEPTH\_TEST, instead of the C-style GL\_DEPTH\_TEST.

-In order to execute OpenGL 3D drawing commands to draw 3D stims into a Psychtoolbox Onscreen\- or offscreen window, one needs to call [Screen](/docs/Screen)\('BeginOpenGL', windowPtr\).
+In order to execute OpenGL 3D drawing commands to draw 3D stims into a Psychtoolbox Onscreen- or offscreen window, one needs to call [Screen](/docs/Screen)\('BeginOpenGL', windowPtr\).
 After OpenGL drawing and before execution of standard [Screen](/docs/Screen)\(\) commands, one needs to call [Screen](/docs/Screen)\('EndOpenGL', windowPtr\) to tell Psychtoolbox that 3D drawing is finished.

-Some OpenGL functions that return complex parameters to Matlab are not yet implemented \- this is work in progress.
-The performance will be also lower than when coding in a compiled language like C\+\+ or C \-\- that's the Matlab tax you'll have to pay ;\-\)
+Some OpenGL functions that return complex parameters to Matlab are not yet implemented - this is work in progress.
+The performance will be also lower than when coding in a compiled language like C++ or C -- that's the Matlab tax you'll have to pay ;-\)

 The toolbox checks after execution of each single OpenGL command if it caused some error.
 It aborts your script with an error message, if so.
 If you are happy with your code and want to disable these error checks in order to squeeze out a bit more speed, you can call InitializeMatlabOpenGL\(0,0\) instead of InitializeMatlabOpenGL at the top of your script.
-This will disable automatic error\-checking.
-You can then use the commands gluErrorString or glGetError to perform manual error\-checks in your code if you want.
+This will disable automatic error-checking.
+You can then use the commands gluErrorString or glGetError to perform manual error-checks in your code if you want.

 Apart from that, use of OpenGL for Matlab is the same as OpenGL for the C programming language.
-If you are used to OpenGL coding in C, it should be a zero effort transition to code in Matlab\+PTB.
+If you are used to OpenGL coding in C, it should be a zero effort transition to code in Matlab+PTB.
 If you don't know OpenGL then get yourself one of the many good books or visit one of the many OpenGL tutorials on the internet.